gruns/blagoblag/content/drafts/rust-modern-programming-language.rst

 Rust comes with a build and packaging system named `Cargo`_.
 I wish every programming language had something like Cargo:

-Cargo presents a consistent interface to building libraries and binaries, any Rust project's source can be built with just ``cargo build``.
-It also provides seemless integration with the package management system, to add a new dependency all you need to do is add ``library = "version"`` to your build configuration (``Cargo.toml``) and the next time you ``cargo build`` the library is installed for you.
+Cargo presents a consistent interface to building libraries and binaries.
+Any Rust project's source can be built with just ``cargo build``.
+It also provides seamless integration with the package management system, to add a new dependency all you need to do is add ``library = "version"`` to your build configuration (``Cargo.toml``) and the next time you ``cargo build`` the library is installed for you.